How we got started.

 In 2017, the team that would become Airbnb.org made an audacious goal of providing short-term housing to 100,000 guests in times of crisis.
 By December 2021, Airbnb.org exceeds the goal.

 20,000 Afghan refugees receive free, temporary housing

 How we work.

 Airbnb.org gives grants to nonprofits that connect people to temporary housing, resources, and specialized support in times of crisis.
 We also provide access to free and discounted housing offered by the Airbnb host community.

 We believe in using our power and resources to contribute to a more just world.
 Airbnb.org invests in organizations with strategies and programs that are aligned with our commitment to advancing equity in communities.

 We aim to map the impact of our funding and housing program to improving psychosocial wellbeing, alleviating financial burden, and strengthening community and belonging for guests.

 Partnerships and grants

 Airbnb.org is not accepting requests for funding at this time.
-In 2021, we’ll share information about our upcoming grant cycle directly with eligible nonprofits.
+We’ll share information about our upcoming grant cycle directly with eligible nonprofits.

 How we work with Airbnb, Inc.